 The parcel fabric is a records-driven system that organizes parcel data based on the form in which the data was originally recorded.
-Parcel data is recorded on legal records such as plans, plats, deeds, and records of survey.
-In the parcel fabric, parcel features are associated with the legal record, and parcels are created and edited in response to changes to the legal record.
-By associating parcels with the legal record, parcel lineage can be tracked, and parcels can be linked with external recording systems.
+Parcel data is recorded on records such as plans, plats, deeds, and records of survey.
+In the parcel fabric, parcel features are associated with the record, and parcels are created and edited in response to changes to the record.
+By associating parcels with the record, parcel lineage can be tracked, and parcels can be linked with external recording systems.

 Records feature class

-Parcel features are associated with their legal parcel record, which is stored in the Records feature class.
+Parcel features are associated with their parcel record, which is stored in the Records feature class.
 The Records feature class is a polygon feature class that stores the following information:

 - The record polygon, which is the record footprint.
 The record polygon matches the cumulative geometry of all the parcels associated with it.